westlake-repl/IDvs.MoRec/dataset/Bili/README.md

-This dataset is from an unpublished paper, temporarily available via email (yuanzheng@westlake.edu.cn)
+The Bili dataset we used is from an unpublished paper, temporarily available via email (yuanfajie@westlake.edu.cn, lifengyi@westlake.edu.cn, yuanzheng@westlake.edu.cn).
+Please fill out the applicant form `The Usage Guidelines of Bili.pdf` and provide your name and affiliation information (using official email) when requesting the dataset via email.